felixfreidman/shopify/README.md

 ## Testing Phase checkout

-Open this [https://fuckyouitsnotreadyyetmotherfucker.com](link) to access App in a testing phase
+Open this [link with a funny address](https://fuckyouitsnotreadyyetmotherfucker.com) to access App in a testing phase